Militia (United States): Antebellum era (1815–1861)

 And yet, though this truth would seem so clear, and the importance of a well regulated militia would seem so undeniable, it cannot be disguised, that among the American people there is a growing indifference to any system of militia discipline, and a strong disposition, from a sense of its burdens, to be rid of all regulations.
 How it is practicable to keep the people duly armed without some organization, it is difficult to see.
 There is certainly no small danger, that indifference may lead to disgust, and disgust to contempt; and thus gradually undermine all the protection intended by this clause of our National Bill of Rights.

 Due to rising tensions between Latter-day Saints and their Missourian neighbors, in 1838, General David R. Atchison, the commander of the state militia of Northwestern Missouri, ordered Samuel Bogart to "prevent, if possible, any invasion of Ray County by persons in arms whatever".
 Bogart, who had participated in former anti-Mormon vigilante groups, proceeded to disarm resident Latter-day Saints and forced them to leave the county.
 In response David W. Patten led the Caldwell County militia to rescue Latter-day Saint residents from what they believed was a "mob".
 The confrontation between these two county militias (Ray and Caldwell) became known as the Battle of Crooked River and is a primary cause for Governor Lilburn Boggs issuing Missouri Executive Order 44.
-This order, often called the "Extermination Order", told the commander of the Missouri State Militia, General John B. Clark, that, "The Mormons must be treated as enemies, and must be exterminated or driven from the state if necessary for the public pease—their outrages are beyond description."
-In the following days Missouri militia killed 17 Latter-day Saints at Haun's Mill, laid siege to Far West, Missouri and jailed Latter-day Saint church leaders, including Joseph Smith.

-The Mormon militia, in 1857 and 1858, fought against US federal troops in the Utah War over control of government territory.
+This order, often called the "Extermination Order", told the commander of the Missouri State Militia, General John Bullock Clark, that, "The Mormons must be treated as enemies, and must be exterminated or driven from the state if necessary for the public pease—their outrages are beyond description."
+In the following days, Missouri militia killed 17 Latter-day Saints at Haun's Mill, laid siege to Far West, Missouri and jailed Latter-day Saint church leaders, including Joseph Smith.
+The Latter-day Saints would later relocate to Illinois and form their own state-authorized militia, the Nauvoo Legion.
+After conflicts again rose between the Latter-day Saints and the other residents of Illinois, resulting in the murders of Joseph and Hyrum Smith, Latter-day Saints migrated west to Utah in an attempt to flee the United States.
+The Utah Territorial Militia, the successor of the Nauvoo Legion, prevented U.S. federal troops from entering the Salt Lake Valley during the Utah War.
+This war was largely a stand-off between the two forces during 1857 and 1858 as both sides resolved disagreements over governance and calmed Latter-day Saint fears of extermination.
+The Utah militia mostly engaged in sabotage of U.S. Army supply shipments, and other stratagem to "annoy them in every possible way."

 During the violent political confrontations in the Kansas Territory involving anti-slavery Free-Staters and pro-slavery "Border Ruffians" elements, the militia was called out to enforce order on several occasions, notably during the incidents referred to as the Wakarusa War.